Dodgers vs. Cardinals Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Dustin May (2-1) to the mound for his sixth start this season.
+- Clayton Kershaw (4-1) will take to the mound for the Dodgers and make his sixth start of the season.

 |Opponent